Guide to Commercial Insurance Credentialing

 2. CAQH Profile Optimization

-- Audit your employment history to guarantee there are no gaps exceeding 30 days; explain any medical, personal, or educational leaves explicitly.
+- Explain any significant gaps in employment according to payer requirements. explain any medical, personal, or educational leaves explicitly.

 - Upload current copies of your state license, liability insurance face sheet, and certifications.